onfido/onfido-ios-sdk/README.md

 `primaryTitleColor`: Defines the text color of labels included in views such as capture confirmation buttons.
 `primaryBackgroundPressedColor`: Defines the background color of capture confirmation buttons when pressed.
 `secondaryBackgroundPressedColor`: Defines the background color of capture cancel buttons when pressed.
+`fontRegular`: Defines the custom font name for the regular style labels.
+`fontBold`: Defines the custom font name for the bold style labels.

 ### Localisation